Next Burlingham Open Gardens Day

 History of Burlingham Open Gardens

-Lacking shop, school or pub as focal points, the villagers of North Burlingham, unified by a love of gardening, joined forces to form a Gardening Club and open selected gardens one day in June.
-Eleven years later, much money has been raised and distributed to local, national and international causes.
+Lacking shop, school or pub as focal points, the villagers of North Burlingham, unified by a love of gardening, joined forces to form a Gardening Club and open selected gardens one day in June - usually on the second Sunday in June.
+Twelve years later, much money has been raised and distributed to local, national and international causes.

 We have now made donations to Lilac (part of The Bic C), Nelson’s Journey, a compost toilet project: Toilet Twinning, Send a Cow, Caister Lifeboat, Wherry Maud Trust and a small Great Yarmouth Charity offering Xmas Lunches.

 We usually expect to have more than twenty gardens open in Main Road and The Green, linked by the woodland path past St Andrew’s Church.
-We have live music, teas, Norfolk ice cream and a BBQ planned.
+We have live music, teas and home made cakes, Norfolk ice cream and a BBQ.

 Gardens are open 10.00 to 4.00, the entry fee for adults is £5 and there’s free parking at Main Road North Burlingham NR13 4TA plus some limited Blue Badge